brightboy373/Content-Analysis/README.md

 - Removing Unnecessary Characters: I used the "Replace" function to eliminate unwanted characters, such as quotation marks, that could interfere with the analysis.
 - Dropping Irrelevant Columns: I identified and removed columns that were not essential for the analysis, such as the UserID column, to enhance focus and reduce noise.
 - Renaming Columns for Clarity: To improve the dataset’s readability and interpretability:
-  - I renamed Categories in the Content Table to Content Categories.
+  - I renamed Categories and types in the Content Table to Content Categories and Content type.
-  - I renamed Scores in the Reaction Table and Reaction Type Table to Reaction Scores.
+  - I renamed Scores in the Reaction Type Table to Reaction Scores.
+  - I renamed type from Reaction Table to Reaction Types

 ### Data Modeling:
 Once the data was clean, I modeled the datasets by linking the 3 tables with VLOOKUP.
 Using SUMIF, I calculated the total reactions for each content category to uncover engagement trends.
 I copied all the datasets in different sheets in one workbook, this is to make it easier for me to reference and merge them in one sheet.
 By doing these I will have all the columns I need for my analysis and visualization.
+Using Vlookup to merge the table.
+To link these datasets in Excel I have to understand the relationships between one datasets and other.
+The kind of relationship between them.
+Reaction_Type is a primary key in ReactionTypes Table but a foreign key in Reaction Table, that’s a relationship and possible link merge both tables.
+The ContentID is a primary key in Content Table and also a secondary key in Reaction Table.
+I need Reaction scores from Reaction Table and Content categories from Content table, so in one table I want to have ContentID, Content categories, Reaction_Types, Reaction scores, and Date in one sheet so that I can have all the rows required for my analysis.
+On my fact table (Reaction Table), I will create a new column for Content category and Reaction Scores, then use Vlookup on the column created to drag the content category from content table and reaction scores on reactiontype table.
+So I created a blank column by highlighting and right clicking on the another column, I created a column for content category in reaction table in the same position it is indexed at content table and same for reaction scores.
+Created a column for content category and reaction scores in reaction table.
 Using Vlookup to merge the table, here is the code: =VLOOKUP(A2,Content!A1:C1001,3, false).
+The A2 was the lookup value from reaction table, Content!A1:C1001 (The table array covered the contentId to content_Category which is indexed 3) , false means return exact value only.
+I merged all the columns needed for the analysis in reaction sheet and I named them merged table

 ### Data aggregation and Visualization: Data Visualization:
 I created powerful visualizations using Pivot Tables and Pivot Charts, ensuring the charts were readable and used colour encoding to highlight the highest-performing values for clarity and emphasis.
 I also created KPIs to show the month with the highest reaction, total reaction to a particular content category, and the total content category.